DevOpTester/IBAMR/IBAMR_TESTING_GUIDE.md

 ```

 Notice that each test name follows the convention:
-`NAME_OF_TEST_APPLICATION.NAME_OF_QUALITY_TESTED`
+`NAME_OF_TEST_APPLICATION.NAME_OF_TEST`

 **Example interpretation 1:**
 ```
-[ RUN      ] IBFE_ex0_2d.example_runs
+[ RUN      ] IBFE_explicit_ex0_2d.example_runs
-[       OK ] IBFE_ex0_2d.example_runs (0 ms)
+[       OK ] IBFE_explicit_ex0_2d.example_runs (0 ms)
 ```
-Indicates that the application run was the 2D case of the application found in examples/IBFE/ex0, and the the test was whether or not the application was able to run to completion and did not experience any run time errors.
+The first part of the test name indicates that the test was of the application found in examples/IBFE/explicit/ex0.
+The second part of the name, "example_runs", indicates that the test is simply reporting back if the example was able to run without any runtime errors.

-This is a base line test to make sure any changes to the API of different IBAMR classes is accurately reflected in the example applications.

 **Example interpretation 2:**
 ```
-[ RUN      ] IBFE_ex0_2d.u_MaxNorm
+[ RUN      ] IBFE_explicit_ex0_2d.u_MaxNorm
-[       OK ] IBFE_ex0_2d.u_MaxNorm (0 ms)
+[       OK ] IBFE_explicit_ex0_2d.u_MaxNorm (0 ms)
-[ RUN      ] IBFE_ex0_2d.p_L1Norm
+[ RUN      ] IBFE_explicit_ex0_2d.p_L1Norm
-[       OK ] IBFE_ex0_2d.p_L1Norm (0 ms)
+[       OK ] IBFE_explicit_ex0_2d.p_L1Norm (0 ms)
 ```

-Again, each test indicates it was run on the 2D case of the applicaiton found in examples/IBFE/ex0.
-Here the first test `IBFE_ex0_2d.u_MaxNorm` is observing whether or not the test application's "Max Norm" (also known as the infinity norm) of the velocity is within an acceptable margin of error from an analytical or laboratory result.
+Again, the first part of the test names indicates that the tests were of the application found in examples/IBFE/explicit/ex0.

+Here the test `u_MaxNorm` is observing whether or not the test application's "Max Norm" (also known as the infinity norm) of the velocity is within an acceptable margin of error from an analytical or laboratory result.

 The second test is performing a similar calculation except this time with the L1 norm of the pressure.

 #### _Notation_ ####

 **L1_Norm**: The one-norm (also known as the L1-norm, `1 norm, or mean norm)  is defined as the sum of the absolute values of its components.

 **L2_Norm**:  The two-norm (also known as the L2-norm, 2-norm, mean-square norm, or least-squares norm) is defined as the square root of the sum of the squares of the absolute values of its components.